 Surgical Negligence Claims

 Needing surgical intervention for an illness or severe injury is common among adults, and for most, the process is straightforward.
-However, surgery can come with stress as most surgical procedures carry risk.
 The majority of surgeries performed are completed without any complications, as the doctors and medical staff who you entrust with your medical care are highly trained and fully capable of getting you on the road to recovery.

-However, there are instances when things don’t go as planned when a surgery is required.
+However, surgical procedures carry risks and there are instances where they don’t go as planned.
 Complications can take place through no fault of your surgeon or due to a negligent mistake.
-When a complication that occurs during or after surgery is the result of poor-quality care or negligence, you and your family may be entitled to compensation from a negligent surgery claim.
+When a complication during or after surgery is the result of poor-quality care or negligence, you and your family may be entitled to compensation from a negligent surgery claim.

-Surgical negligence refers to the event in which a mistake is made during the process of a surgical procedure.
-Mistakes made during or even after surgery can have devastating effects.
-Injuries can range from being minor to fatal in some very unfortunate cases.
-Injuries caused by inadequate or poor care from a surgeon or healthcare professional should be compensated.
-This is when a surgical negligence claim should be made.
+Surgical negligence is when a mistake is made during the process of a surgical procedure.
+Mistakes made during or after surgery can have devastating effects, with injuries ranging from minor to fatal in very unfortunate cases.
+If you have suffered an injury due to inadequate or poor care from a surgeon or healthcare professional, a surgical negligence claim can be paid to get you the compensation you deserve.

 While surgical negligence takes place in less than 1% of all surgery procedures throughout UK hospitals, there are several circumstances under which mistakes are common.
 These include:

-Having a surgical procedure performed inadequately may also lead to perforated organs and severe infections internally or externally, or scarring.
+Having a surgical procedure performed inadequately can lead to scarring, perforated organs and severe infections internally or externally.

-Each of these supplemental issues cause a great deal of harm to the body, and can have a lasting impact on your ability to live a quality life.
-When any of these surgical errors takes place, you or a loved one have the right to get answers and potentially receive compensation for complications caused by surgical negligence.
+Each of these supplemental issues causes a great deal of harm to the body and can have a lasting impact on your ability to live a quality life.
+When a surgical error takes place, you or your loved one has the right to answers and to potentially receive compensation for the harm caused by surgical negligence.

-Billions have been spent on claims for medical negligence throughout the UK, but starting a claim for surgical negligence carries with it no financial risk for you.
-That’s because we work with patients and their families on a no win, no fee basis, handling the total claims process for you, from understanding what happened to gathering the appropriate records and documents, and ultimately getting you the compensation you deserve.
+Billions have been spent on claims for medical negligence in the UK, but starting a claim for surgical negligence carries no financial risk for you.
+We’ll handle the total claims process for you, gathering the appropriate records and documents, and ultimately getting you the compensation you deserve – all on a no win, no fee basis.

-When starting the surgical claims process, it is first necessary to understand you do have a time frame in which you must make a formal claim.
-For most cases, patients or their loved ones can bring a case for surgical negligence within three years of the incident taking place or from when the illness or injury of a failed or wrong site surgery was recognised.
-If you’re not sure about the timing for your situation, you should certainly call us and we can confirm.
-You may take legal action with our help if you have experienced negative outcomes of surgical negligence, or if you are the next of kin of a patient who has died or cannot start a claim themselves due to incapacity.
-No matter who is starting the claims process for surgical negligence, it is in your best interest to contact us for legal guidance as soon as you are able, and there is no financial risk in doing so.
+It’s important to understand, when starting the surgical negligence claims process, that there is a time frame in which you must make the claim.
+In most cases, patients or their loved ones can bring a case for surgical negligence within three years of the incident taking place or from when the surgical negligence was recognised.
+If you’re unsure at all about the timing for your situation, don’t hesitate to give our experts a call and they will confirm.
+We can help you take legal action if you have experienced surgical negligence yourself, or if you are the next of kin of a patient who has died or unable to claim for themselves due to incapacity.
+No matter who is starting the surgical negligence claims process, it is in your best interest to contact us for legal guidance as soon as you are able, and there is no financial risk in doing so.

-At Patient Claim Line, our expertly trained medical solicitors know well the burdensome toll that making a surgical negligence claim can place on you and your family.
-Because we work with one in 10 medical mistake claims cases in the UK, we understand what it takes to get you through the process without causing unnecessary turmoil in your day to day life.
-Our first goal is to listen to what you experienced, and then get to work on obtaining the compensation you need and deserve.
+At Patient Claim Line, our experienced medical solicitors are well acquainted with the toll that a surgical negligence claim can take on you and your family.
+Because we work with one in 10 medical mistake claims cases in the UK, we know what it takes to get you through the process without causing unnecessary turmoil in your day-to-day life.
+Our first goal is to listen to what you experienced, and then get to work on obtaining the compensation you need.

-Whether your bad experience with the hospital was due to a wrong site surgery, an unnecessary surgery, a delay in surgery, or a failure to remove unintended foreign objects during surgery, we will need detailed information regarding what took place.
+If you’ve had a negative experience at the hospital, such as wrong site surgery, an unnecessary surgery, a delay in surgery, or a failure to remove foreign objects during surgery, we will need detailed information about what happened.
 That includes when the surgery happened, what complications arose during or after the operation, and what remedies you sought to minimise damages incurred.
-We will work directly with the hospital with your authorisation to secure the medical records and notes that explain the circumstances further, and from there we will begin the negotiation process to settle your claim.
+With your permission, we e will work directly with the hospital to secure the medical records and notes that explain the circumstances further, and from there we will begin the negotiation process to settle your claim.

-If you’re unsure if you have a reason for making a surgical negligence claim, you can start by submitting an enquiry online, calling to speak with one of our expert solicitors, or by taking our simple 30 second claims test.
+If you’re unsure on your eligibility to make a a surgical negligence claim, you can start by submitting an enquiry online, calling to speak with one of our expert solicitors, or taking our simple 30 second claims test.
 Once we have listened to your story, we can better determine what your next steps should be in terms of legal action.
 Contact us today if you or a loved one has experienced the outcomes of surgical negligence and you want assistance getting the compensation you deserve.

 • Your contact details